By Michael Givens | October 3, 2019 | 3 Minute Read

 As we celebrate Hispanic Heritage Month, we’ve developed a list of great opportunities to support Hispanic-led and owned businesses and organizations that make up the backbone of our communities across Massachusetts and beyond.

 Inquilinos Boricuas en Acción (IBA) is a Boston-based community development nonprofit that provides direct services to low-income families in need of quality housing and education.
-Celebrating its 50th year of existence, IBA has served more than 800 people, providing access to affordable housing, youth development and arts programs, and financial support services.
+Celebrating over 50 years of existence, IBA has served more than 800 people, providing access to affordable housing, youth development and arts programs, and financial support services.
 Donate to help keep the organization going strong.

 Looking to provide one-on-one support for those in need?
 A startling amount of immigrants being held in Massachusetts, and across the country, hail from Central and Latin America.
 Families are being detained and separated at our borders and federal policies are holding these immigrants in detention facilities.
 Incarcerated in these facilities with little to no legal representation or support networks, these immigrants are in dire need of resources and a friendly helping hand.
 Learn more about how you can get involved.